 While some of this experience has been documented, much of it has not.
 Only a very limited part of this experience has fed into international debates, and there have been few opportunities for lesson-sharing and cross-fertilisation among practitioners.

 In March 2008, the Food and Agriculture Organization of the UN, the International Institute for Environment and Development, and the Faculty of Law of the University of Ghana jointly organised an international workshop to promote exchange of experience among practitioners.
 Over the two days of the workshop, some 25 practitioners from different parts of Africa, together with a few practitioners and researchers from international institutions and from Europe, shared lessons and learned from each others' experiences with legal empowerment.
-This report captures the highlights of workshop discussions.
+This report captures the highlights of workshop discussions and was produced under IIED’s Legal tools for citizen empowerment project.

 More information here: